-Follow the procedure below if you cannot move the shift lever out of the P position.
+Follow the procedure below if you cannot move the shift lever out of P position.

-■ Releasing the Lock
+Releasing the Lock

 - 1. Set the parking brake. - 2.
 Remove the key from the ignition switch. - 3.
-Wrap a cloth around the tip of a small flattip screwdriver.
-Put it into the shift lock release slot as shown in the image, and remove the cover.

-- 4. Insert the key into the shift lock release slot. - 5.
-While pushing on the key down, press the shift lever release button and place the shift lever into N. - ► The lock is now released.
+Wrap a cloth around the tip of a small flattip screwdriver and remove the cover of the shift lock release slot. - ▶ Put the tip of the flat-tip screwdriver into the slot and remove it as shown in the image. - 4.
+Insert the key into the shift lock release slot. - 5.
+While pushing on the key, press the shift lever release button and place the shift lever into N. - ► The lock is now released.
 Have the shift lever checked by a dealer as soon as possible.